Cape Cod Canal: World War II

 During World War II, shipping again used the canal to avoid U-boats patrolling offshore.
 It was protected by coastal artillery batteries at the Sagamore Hill Military Reservation at the northern entrance and the Butler Point Military Reservation at the southern entrance.
 The artillery was never fired in defense of the canal.

 The Mystic Steamship Company's collier SS Stephen R. Jones was grounded and sank in the canal on June 28, 1942.
-Shipping was routed around Cape Cod, and one diverted ship, the Liberty ship SS Alexander Macomb, was torpedoed by the German submarine U-215 on July 3 with the loss of 10 lives.
+Shipping was routed around Cape Cod, and the Liberty ship SS Alexander Macomb was torpedoed by the German submarine U-215 on July 3 with the loss of ten lives.
 The canal reopened on July 31 after the wrecked Stephen R. Jones was removed with the help of 17 tons of dynamite.

 Recreational uses

 The canal is used extensively by recreational and commercial vessels.
 Service roads on both sides of the canal provide access for fishing and are heavily used by in-line skaters, bicyclists, and walkers.
 Several parking areas are maintained at access points.
 Bourne Scenic Park is leased by the Corps of Engineers to the Town of Bourne Recreation Authority for use as a tent and RV campground adjacent to the Canal.

 The Army Corps of Engineers maintains the Cape Cod Canal Visitor Center which introduces visitors to the history, features, and operation of the canal.
 Features include a retired 41 ft US Army Corps of Engineers patrol boat, a 46-seat theater showing continuous DVD presentations on canal history, canal flora and fauna, real time radar and camera images of the waterway, and a variety of interactive exhibits.
 Corps Park Rangers staff the center and provide free public programs on a variety of subjects.
 The Visitor Center is open seasonally from May to October, and admission is free.
 It is located on Moffitt Drive in Sandwich near the canal's east end.
 A second seasonally staffed center is at the Herring Run along Scenic Highway.

 Scusset Beach State Reservation lies just north of the east end of the canal and offers beach facilities as well as tent and RV camping.
 A 0.7 mi trail there leads to Sagamore Hill, once an Indian meeting ground and the site of a World War II coastal fortification.
 Bournedale Hills Trail extends 1.4 mi along the north side of the Canal from Bourne Scenic Park campground to the Herring Run.
 The trail includes a 0.8 mi self-guided loop which interprets the Canal's historic and natural features.